enixame/cloudypad/README.md

 [📜 See full documentation](https://docs.cloudypad.gg)

+## Snapshots (Scaleway data disk)

+Create a snapshot of your Scaleway data disk and optionally restore it later:

+- Create: `cloudypad snapshot scaleway nightly-2025-10-03`
+- Restore and auto-approve: `cloudypad snapshot scaleway nightly-2025-10-03 --restore --yes`

+Cost reduction options (Scaleway):

+- After restore, delete the previous data disk to save costs:
+  - `cloudypad snapshot scaleway nightly-2025-10-03 --restore --yes --delete-old-disk`
+- Archive-only mode: create snapshot and delete the current data disk (keeps only the snapshot):
+  - `cloudypad snapshot scaleway nightly-2025-10-03 --yes --delete-data-disk`

+Notes:

+- Snapshots incur additional cost on your cloud bill.
+- On successful restore, the snapshot is deleted automatically.
+- If restore fails at any step, the snapshot is kept for manual recovery and a rollback is attempted.
+- Destructive options `--delete-old-disk` and `--delete-data-disk` require `--yes` and will permanently delete volumes; use with caution.

 ## Have a question ?
 Found a bug ?

 - See [FAQ and known issues](https://docs.cloudypad.gg/usage/faq.md) or [create an issue](https://github.com/PierreBeucher/cloudypad/issues)